Find out what a critical period is in brain development and how parents can use this knowledge to promote optimal brain growth in our children.

 This is proven true in sensory systems, such as vision and hearing.

 For example, if one eye (but not both) is covered right after birth, the deprived eye will lose visual acuity permanently, even if the covered period is brief postnatal.
-This is because covering an eye during the critical period can alter the physical structure of the brain permanently1.
+This is because covering an eye during the critical period can alter the physical pathways of the brain permanently1.

 Some scientists refer to this as a weak critical period.